شیکردنەوەی ڕەخنەیی ئایدۆلۆژیا زمانییەکان لە دەقە چاپەمەنییەکانی سەردەمی پەهڵەوی تا سەردەمی کۆماری ئیسلامیی ئێران

 کلیدواژهها [English]

-• linguistic ideologies
+• language ideologies

 • linguistic diversity